modeling myths and misconceptions

 Never forget: nothing is free and the so-called "free stuff" will invariably turn out to be the most costly - in wasted time, lost jobs and ruined careers.

-There are thousands of fake modeling and talent agencies and a relatively small handfull of real ones - especially in the state of Florida - so feel free to send an e mail with your name, stats and a small jpg photo or two and we will try to point you in the right direction. questions and comments are always welcome!
+There are thousands of fake modeling and talent agencies and a relatively small handfull of real ones - especially in the state of Florida - so feel free to e mail and we will try to point you in the right direction.
+Copyright 2004/2005/2006/2007/2008/2009/2010/2011/2012/2013/2014 Models Advocate .
+ALL RIGHTS RESERVED

 Articles and/or images may not be copied or distributed in whole or in part without a written agreement signed by the copyright owner.